SKIP TO TUTORIAL

 docker cp dockergw8_nagios_1:/home/nagios/.ssh/id_rsa.pub .CODE

-Listing the contents of the directory, you should see the id_rsa.pub file:
+Listing the contents of the gw8 directory, you should see the id_rsa.pub file:

-Copy the contents of the file which will be used in the next section, for example, to show the contents on the screen for copy-paste:
+Copy the contents of the file which will be used in the next section, for example, to show the contents on the screen for copy/paste you can use the following command:

 Become the root user, then the nagios user, and change to the .ssh directory: